Monel

-Monel is a group of alloys of nickel (from 52 to 67%) and copper, with small amounts of iron, manganese, carbon, and silicon.
+Monel is a group of alloys of nickel (from 52 to 68%) and copper, with small amounts of iron, manganese, carbon, and silicon.
 Monel is not a cupronickel alloy because it has less than 60% copper.

 Stronger than pure nickel, Monel alloys are resistant to corrosion by many aggressive agents, including rapidly flowing seawater.
 They can be fabricated readily by hot- and cold-working, machining, and welding.

-Monel was created in 1905 by Robert Crooks Stanley, who at the time worked at the International Nickel Company (Inco).
-Monel alloy 400 is a binary alloy of the same proportions of nickel and copper as is found naturally in the meteoritic nickel ore from the Sudbury (Ontario) mines and is therefore considered a puritan alloy.
-Monel was named after company president Ambrose Monell, and patented in 1906.
-One L was dropped, because family names were not allowed as trademarks at that time.
-The trademark was registered in May 1921, and the name is now a trademark of Special Metals Corporation.
+Monel was created in 1905 by Robert Crooks Stanley at the International Nickel Company (Inco) and patented in 1906.

+It was named after Ambrose Monell, the president of Inco, with an L dropped, because family names were not allowed as trademarks.
+The trademark was registered in May 1921, and now belongs to the Special Metals Corporation, the successor of Inco and Huntington Alloys Corporation.

-As an expensive alloy, its use is limited to those applications where it cannot be replaced with cheaper alternatives.
-For example, in 2015 Monel piping was three times more expensive than the equivalent piping made from carbon steel.
+As an expensive alloy, it is used in applications where it cannot be replaced with cheaper alternatives.
+For example, in 2015, Monel pipe was more than three times as expensive as carbon steel pipe.

 Properties

 Monel is a solid-solution binary alloy.
 As nickel and copper are mutually soluble in all proportions, it is a single-phase alloy.
 Compared to steel, Monel is very difficult to machine as it work-hardens very quickly.
 It needs to be turned and worked at slow speeds and low feed rates.
 It is resistant to corrosion and acids, and some alloys can withstand a fire in pure oxygen.
 It is commonly used in applications with highly corrosive conditions.
-Small additions of aluminium and titanium form an alloy (K-500) with the same corrosion resistance but with much greater strength due to gamma prime formation on aging.
+Small additions of aluminium and titanium form a superalloy (K-500) with the same corrosion resistance but with much greater strength due to gamma prime formation on aging.
 Monel is typically much more expensive than stainless steel.

 Monel alloy 400 has a specific gravity of 8.80, a melting range of 1300–1350 °C, an electrical conductivity of approximately 34% IACS, and (in the annealed state) a hardness of 65 Rockwell B. Monel alloy 400 is notable for its toughness, which is maintained over a considerable range of temperatures.